 This concerns the core material.
 As previously mentioned this wood fibre core can absorb water & moisture, so is obviously not suitable.

-What Makes Dedicated Outdoor Whiteboards Truly Weather-proof?
+What Makes a Dedicated Outdoor Whiteboard Truly Weather-proof?

 To make an external whiteboard you have to go back to the drawing board (sorry for the pun).
 But you do need to manufacture it as a completely different product.

-Outdoor whiteboards Frame Design
+Outdoor whiteboard Frame Design